Installing and Compiling

 If you need a list of known plugins and scripts you can run vsrepo.py available or visit vsdb.top.

-For more reference, visit vsrepo’s repository
+For more information, visit vsrepo’s repository

 Installing Manually